A Simple Project Plan Template To Collaborate On Web Content

 Don’t Get Stuck on “Perfect”

 The traditional web design (or re-design) process can be cumbersome and inefficient.
-In traditional web design projects, issues can arise with how long the initial launch takes (sometimes a few months), time-consuming edits, or a lengthy chain of approval.
+In traditional web design projects, issues can arise with how long the initial launch takes.
+Sometimes it’s a few months of time-consuming edits, or a lengthy chain of approval.

-By launching a site that is “ready enough,” you’re able to test and make better decisions about your site and its usability, based on data gathered from site visitors.
+By launching a site that is “ready enough,” you’re able to test and make better decisions about your site and its usability.
+You can do this post-launch based on data gathered from site visitors.

 You’ll need to first determine your goals for the new site – are you starting a new blog and looking to build traffic?
 Are you selling a new product or offering a workshop?